 A new Information Governance Policy suite has been approved by the Management Team.
 The policies have been updated in order to ensure the council’s compliance with the new data protection legislation: the GDPR and the Data Protection Act 2018.
 These policies include:

-Data Protection Rights Policy – details of how the council will comply with an individual’s request to exercise their data protection rights.
+Data Protection Rights Policy - how we comply with an individual’s request to exercise their data protection rights.

-Information Access and Transparency – details how the council will comply with transparency requirements under the Freedom of Information Act, the Environmental Information Regulations, etc
+Information Access and Transparency - how we comply with transparency requirements under the Freedom of Information Act, the Environmental Information Regulations, etc

-Information Governance Strategy – outlining the council’s overarching information governance strategic objectives.
+Information Governance Strategy - our overarching information governance strategic objectives.

-Information Management Policy – details how the council will manage the information that it holds.
+Information Management Policy - how we manage the information that we hold.